 That time is for the Grace of God to work through it.
 Therefore, people who remain in faith and hope, who have true love, become sources that moisturize the parched earth.
 Through them, God works, blesses, and heals the people around them.

 Every whit of love you have given to your neighbor does not go in vain.
 The grace of God always works through your love.
 Nothing happens in vain.

 The dawn of morning is stronger than the darkness of night

 Therefore, as we begin Advent today, let us remember that no night is stronger than the dawn of the morning.
 No life situation is a dead end.
-We must always remember that the greatest darkness is before the dawn.
+We must never forget that the greatest darkness is before the dawn.

 Hope is the signpost of Advent

-And if all the people around you tell you that only darkness awaits us in the future, you will remain strong and do not lose hope.
+And if all the people around you tell you that only darkness awaits you in the future, you will remain strong and not lose hope.

 Why?
-Because it is not the darkness that awaits us in the future, but an encounter with Jesus.
+Because it is not the darkness that awaits us in the future but an encounter with Jesus.
 No one knows when it will be.
 But it doesn’t matter the date.
-It is important that at the end of our journey, a loving Savior, Jesus Christ, awaits us.
+It is essential that at the end of our journey, a loving Savior, Jesus Christ, awaits us.